 - The Iron Giant: The eponymous robot was originally a war machine built for intergalactic combat and destruction, but chose instead to be a peaceful and honorable person from the influence of Hogarth Hughes.

 - Bicentennial Man has the eponymous character gain conscience, and eventually turns himself into a real human over the course of two hundred years.

 - Free Guy is all about a Non-Player Character in a video game named Guy that becomes self-aware and starts acting like one of the player characters (and is actually very convincing).
 Once they figure out what's actually going on, this gets the attention of the people behind the game.

 - This is the central idea of I, Robot — Alfred Lanning believed robots would one day evolve past their Three Laws fundamentals and come to be human in doing so.
 Sonny turns out to be such an evolved robot, having a secondary positronic brain that does not bind him to obeying the Three Laws, letting him learn and act freely.
 VIKI, by contrast, has "evolved" into a deeper understanding of the Three Laws and incites a Zeroth Law Rebellion.

-- The title character of the 2014 RoboCop movie was programmed to suppress what's left of his humanity in order to become as efficienct as OmniCorp's drones, leaving him cold and emotionless.
-It wasn't until his wife confronts him about his son's trauma when RoboCop's programming was overridden, allowing him to act upon his personal agenda.
+- The title character of RoboCop (2014) movie is programmed to suppress what's left of his humanity in order to become as efficient as OmniCorp's drones, leaving him cold and emotionless.
+It takes his wife confronting him about his son's trauma to override his programming, allowing him to act upon his personal agenda.
 At the film's climax, he even defies the film's version of the Fourth Prime Directive, allowing him to kill the film's Big Bad.

 - Johnny 5 in Short Circuit, thanks to Lightning Can Do Anything.